ben-n-fuller/dev-containers/README.md

 The LaTex container is based on the VSCode Workshop container [example from James Yu](https://github.com/James-Yu/LaTeX-Workshop/tree/master/samples/docker).

+# Prerequisites
+- Docker for Linux or
+- Docker Desktop for WSL or Mac

 # Containers
 | Name | Description |
 |-|-|